Skip to main content

 Validating Against History: Stress Testing

-Every safeguard is backtested against seven historical black swan events using our simulation engine (pays-sim).
-Each simulation runs tick-by-tick with realistic price movements from historical data, funding rate shifts per venue, venue outages (actual downtime windows), ADL activation conditions, liquidation cascade dynamics, and slippage and execution delays.
-Our safety guards are validated to trigger before positions reach liquidation under each scenario.
+Every safeguard is tested against seven historical black swan events.
+Each simulation uses real historical prices, real funding rate shifts per venue, actual exchange downtime windows, and realistic slippage and execution delays.
+Every guard is confirmed to trigger before liquidation under each scenario.
 USDC depeg / SVB collapse (March 2023).
 Collateral devalues 13%, funding rate volatility.
 Tests collateral health detection, funding flip guard.
 Curve/CRV exploit cascade (July 2023).
 DeFi contagion, -30% crash, extreme negative funding.
 Tests cascade velocity detection, funding flip guard.
 Bitcoin ETF sell-the-news (January 2024).
 BTC -14%, funding inversion, long liquidation cascades.
 Tests liquidation proximity, funding flip guard.
 Hyperliquid JELLY short squeeze (March 2025).
 429% pump, exchange force-settles positions.
 Tests position-gone detection, venue counterparty risk.
 October 2025 “The Big One.”
 19.13Bliquidatedin24hours,BTC14.519.13B liquidated in 24 hours, BTC -14.5%, SOL -40%, venue outages, ADL activated across all major exchanges, 3.21B liquidated in a single 60-second window.
 Tests all safety mechanisms simultaneously.
 December 2024 flash crash.
 BTC drops 7% rapidly, $400M+ liquidations.
 Tests cascade velocity, liquidation proximity.
 POPCAT manipulation (2025).
 Memecoin market manipulation, exchange bad debt.
 Tests position-gone detection, venue-specific risk.
 For how these fit with Overview, Perp to perp, and Spot to perp, use the links to jump between pages.